jackiehjm/stx-docs/doc/source/security/kubernetes/pod-security-policies.rst

  	kube-system, such that at least restricted Deployments/ReplicaSets/etc. can be created by any authenticated user in any namespaces that user has access to based on other [Cluster]RoleBindings.

+PodSecurityPolicy (PSP) is deprecated as of Kubernetes v1.21 and will be removed in v1.25.
+PSP will continue to be fully functional until being removed in v1.25.

+Since first introduced PSP has shown some serious usability problems.

+The way PSPs are applied to Pods has proven confusing especially when trying to use them.
+It is easy to accidentally grant broader permissions than intended, and difficult to inspect which PSPs apply in a certain situation.

+As a beta feature, Kubernetes offers a built-in Pod Security Admission (PSA) controller, the successor to PSP.
+See :ref:`Technology Preview - Pod Security Admission Controller <pod-security-admission-controller-8e9e6994100f>`.